 The following is a more detailed description of each desk type and our hypothesis for each one.
-Anecdotal evidence suggests that users have a preference for which type of desk they use, so by isolating each type we can establish whether the anecdotal evidence is reflected in survey data collected from each station.
+Anecdotal evidence suggests that users have a preference for which type of desk they use, by isolating each type we can establish whether anecdotal evidence is concurrent with survey data.